 The third Monday of each month is Grand Traverse Humanists volunteer night at the State Theatre!
 Come take tickets, sell reasonably-priced popcorn and drinks, help with clean-up after, and earn a voucher for a future free movie.
 Help us support this worthwhile part of our community and have fun at the same time!
 Sign up at the meeting the week before, or email Sue at firstname.lastname@example.org.

 Experiencing an ethical dilemma?
 Need advice from a humanist perspective?
-Send your questions to The Ethical Dilemma at email@example.com (subject line: Ethical Dilemma).
+Send your questions to The Ethical Dilemma at firstname.lastname@example.org (subject line: Ethical Dilemma).
 All inquiries are kept confidential.
-M.O.B.
-Wants Me To Take Communion: How can I politely attend the Episcopalian wedding of a close friend’s daughter?
-The friend and I get along because...
+Pulling a Fast One with Handfasting: I’m engaged to a believer (not a very strong believer, more like a “keeping his foot in the door”...
 Read more »

 Humanism in the News...